-*UPDATE: This post is from last year.
-The backdrop is still going strong!*
+*UPDATE: This post was originally from 2016 and the wood backdrop is still going strong!

 STEP 1: SOURCE YOUR WOOD

 I searched and searched for real antique wood but just couldn't find any I was happy with.
 Sure, it looked BEAUTIFUL but it was pricey and most importantly I didn't think it would be safe: Many lots of antique boards I checked out locally and on eBay were splintering, had hidden nails or were in poor condition...
 I wasn't comfortable using those around newborns as I knew I'd have to spend a lot of time safeguarding the wood (sanding, removing nails, making sure the damp was treated... ) and I don't have time for that.
 Plus, they were soooo so heavy!

 So instead, I went for untreated pine boards from the local DIY store.

 These are great as they are really lightweight and also untreated, meaning they can be easily stained.
 They are sanded and smoothed to size so there are no splinters.
 I measured my space and chose 7 tall (for the wall) and 7 shorter (for the floor).

 I used 175cm lengths for the WALL and 120cm lengths for the FLOOR

 Choose your width - I went for 20cm wide planks.

 STEP 2: BUY YOUR DARK STAIN AND WHITE PAINT